teekennedy/dotfiles/nix/README.md

 # Setup

 This config is managed via GNU [stow].
-Install stow, then run `stow -vv --no-folding --target $HOME nix/` from the repository root to symlink all nix-related dotfiles to your home directory.
+Install stow, then run `stow -vv --no-folding --dotfiles --target $HOME nix/` from the repository root to symlink all nix-related dotfiles to your home directory.

 ## Devenv